holoviz/holoviews/doc/user_guide/index.rst

 `Working with large data <Large_Data.html>`_
  Leverage Datashader to interactively explore millions or billions of datapoints.

+`Interactive Hover for Big Data <Interactive_Hover_for_Big_Data.html>`_ Use the ``selector`` with Datashader to enable fast, interactive hover tooltips that reveal individual data points without sacrificing aggregation.

 `Working with Streaming Data <Streaming_Data.html>`_ Demonstrates how to leverage the streamz library with HoloViews to work with streaming datasets.